 Omega Seamaster 300

-The Omega Seamaster 300 is a little bit like a vintage Land Rover Defender given a new lease on life by Jonathan Ward at Icon 4×4—classically rugged and unassuming on the outside, but a technical juggernaut on the inside.
+The Omega Seamaster 300 is a little bit like a vintage Land Cruiser given a new lease on life by Jonathan Ward at Icon 4×4—classically rugged and unassuming on the outside, but a technical juggernaut on the inside.
 Except instead of a 6.2-liter, 525-horsepower Corvette engine strapped to the chassis, this handsome dive watch takes the original utilitarian spirit of the Seamaster from 1957 and packs it to the brim with technical details like a corrosion-resistant Liquid Metal bezel, and Omega’s most sophisticated Co-Axial movement ever created.
 Virtually anti-magnetic and delivering chronometer-level accuracy at depths up to 300 crushing meters, there are precious few places this watch isn’t capable of going—just like Ward’s Defender.

 Panerai Luminor 1950 3 Days

 Few brands can lay claim to a design aesthetic that’s as pure now as it was nearly 70 years ago.
 Panerai is one such brand.
 And it’s from this largely uninterrupted legacy of distinctive, purpose-built watches for Italian commandos that we get the Luminor 1950 3 Days.
 Arguably the pinnacle of both vintage and modern Panerai alike, it marries that signature minimalist military style and iconic case with a few uniquely modern flourishes.